Daniel-xsy/RoboBEV/README.md

 ## Robustness Benchmark

+**:bar_chart: Metrics:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
+The following two metrics are adopted to compare between models' robustness:
+- **mCE (the lower the better):** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
+- **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.

+Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCS* calculation.
+For more detailed experimental results, please refer to [docs/results](docs/results/).

 | Model | mCE (%) $\downarrow$ | mRR (%) $\uparrow$ | Clean | Cam Crash | Frame Lost | Color Quant | Motion Blur | Bright | Low Light | Fog | Snow |
 | -: | :-: | :-: |:-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | <sup>:star:</sup>[DETR3D](docs/results/DETR3D.md) | 100.00 | 70.77 | 0.4224 | 0.2859 | 0.2604 | 0.3177 | 0.2661 | 0.4002 | 0.2786 | 0.3912 | 0.1913 |